Lands End to John O’Groats – 14 day tour

 What are the groups like?

 Generally the group will be split 50/50 between people travelling alone & people that travel as a pair such as two brothers, two friends, two partners.
-There will be plenty of people to socialise with throughout the day & in the evening.
+There will be plenty of people to socialise with throughout the day and in the evening.

 How do I get my bike home at the end of the trip?

 If you are flying then you will need to box your bike before you board the plane.
 If you chose to do this you will need to send your bike box or bag to the final destination at the hotel in JOG as we don’t have space in the back up van to carry bike boxes or bags (exceptions can be made for one or two foldable bags for overseas travellers) .
 If you are travelling by train you will need to ensure that your bike is booked on each leg of your journey.
 We will transport your bike back to Inverness for you.

 An easy alternative to transporting your bike yourself is to use the services of Ticket to Ride (www.johnogroatsbiketransport.co.uk).
 Whilst we don’t take any responsibility for any outside bike couriering services previous ‘lejogers’ have used them and have reported that they offer an excellent service.